The US Open Returning to Torrey Pines in June 2021

 Every true golf enthusiast is bound to remember the 2008 edition of the US Open that took place at the Torrey Pines golf course in which Tiger Woods made an improbable comeback and ultimately won the championship, joining Jack Nicklaus as the only two players to have won the career grand slam three times.
 And he did everything with an injured knee that later required surgery.

 But even before Woods made his incredible comeback on Sunday and won against Rocco Mediate, the 2008 US Open had already become worthy of attention for several reasons.
-Let's take a look back to the championship's most notable events:
+Let's take a look back at the championship's most notable events:

 - Tiger Woods played his opening hole at 7 over par